igorlord/draft-leddy-6man-truncate/draft-leddy-6man-truncate.md

 Node will not emit an ICMP PTB message in response to a truncated packet whose length is less than the IPv6 minimum link MTU.

-In order to mitigate denial of service attacks, intermediate nodes MUST rate limit the number of packets that they truncate per second.
+In order to mitigate denial of service attacks, intermediate nodes SHOULD rate limit the number of packets that they truncate per second.